emmajanedrews/base-template/_posts/2018-03-28-avoid-todays-competitive-market-by-buying-new-construction.md

 Also, **in today’s low inventory market, new construction purchases provide buyers with an opportunity** to avoid competition.
 Homes in today’s market are being sold within just a few days and are receiving multiple offers.
 As a homebuyer, searching for a home in such a competitive environment can be stressful.

 With new construction, buyers don’t have to overbid.
 If you have a home to sell, new construction also presents the chance to time your sale perfectly and move into your new home when it’s most convenient for you.
-The advantages of a new construction purchase are truly worth considering about in today’s hot market.&nbsp;
+The advantages of a new construction purchase are truly worth considering in today’s hot market.&nbsp;

-If you have any other questions or would like more information, feel free to give me a call or send me an email.<br>&nbsp;
+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I would be happy to help you!